henkjannl/RoomThermostat/README.md

   <img src="02 User interface\Example - holiday\Step 2.png" alt="events and messages" width="400"/>
 </p>

+The ```All day away``` scenario means that the setpoint temperature will remain low throughout the day.

-Then we select ```4 days``` multiple times in the next menu until we have 9 days, ending on a Saturday:
+Then we select ```More days``` button multiple times in the next menu until we have 9 days, ending on a Saturday:

 <p align="center">
   <img src="02 User interface\Example - holiday\Step 3.png" alt="events and messages" width="400"/>